2400033365Meghana23/devtrails-2026-ai-insurance/README.md

 🤖 AI-Based Anomaly Detection

 Machine learning models analyze historical delivery and claim patterns.
 Any unusual behavior is flagged as suspicious and reviewed.
+AI models analyze historical delivery patterns and real-time data to calculate risk scores and detect anomalies in user behavior for fraud prevention.

  🛠️ Tech Stack